jgumbley/phasorsyncrs/docs/adr/adr01_tdd_and_unit_size_structure.md

   The modular design allows for isolated re-writes and updates, enabling future enhancements (such as advanced music theory analysis or novel hardware integrations) without impacting the overall system.

 - **Easier Collaboration:**
-  Clear interfaces and small unit sizes lower the entry barrier for new developers and agentic AIs, fostering a more efficient collaborative development process.
+  Clear interfaces and small unit sizes lower the entry barrier for new developers and low context coding agents, fostering a more efficient collaborative development process.

 - **Improved Maintainability:**
   Isolated modules with comprehensive tests make it straightforward to pinpoint issues, upgrade components, or swap out implementations, ensuring long-term maintainability.